 What are the symptoms of frozen shoulder?

-The two main symptoms of frozen shoulder are pain and stiffness.
+The two main symptoms are pain and stiffness.
 The pain is typically worse with sudden movements and also at night.
 Once the frozen phase has set in, movements become increasingly limited.
 You may be unable to raise your arm above shoulder height or reach behind your back or out to the side.

 How do you diagnose frozen shoulder?

-The diagnosis of frozen shoulder is mainly clinical.
+The diagnosis is mainly clinical.
 This means that a specialist can usually make the diagnosis based on your symptoms and an examination of your shoulder.
 However it is important to get a shoulder x-ray in order to rule out arthritis, as the latter can also cause pain and stiffness.